 Partner: Human Developer

-Verified the implementation status of all `image_source_mode` (image source selection per schedule) code.
+Verified the implementation status of all code for image_source_mode (image source selection per schedule).

-Conducted a full audit of tier limit safety (`tier-limits.ts` + 9 quota locations).
+Conducted a full audit of tier limit safety (tier-limits.ts + 9 quota points).

 Checked the implementation status of wallet.py Enterprise thresholds.

-Comprehensively investigated the current state of wallet connectivity.
+Comprehensively investigated the current state of wallet connection.

 Updated MEMORY.md / Archive.